Some of the most beautiful beaches in Hawaii are on the east side of Oahu.

 And those are some of the best beaches on the east side of Oahu to consider making a part of your trip to Hawaii!

-And also the best of hiking on Oahu.
+And also the best hikes on Oahu.

 HAPPY EAST OAHU BEACH TIME!